 - Safdarjung Tomb

 These places are less than three kilometers in and around Lodhi road.
-There are many more places apart from the ones in the above list.
+There are many more places and incredible food apart from the ones in the above list.

 The nearest station is Jor Bagh which connects many of the main places around New Delhi.
 It is 6 km away from the bungalow and Indira Gandhi International Airport is 20 km away.
 The famous India Gate is just 2 km away.
 The super clean roads, beautiful and fresh flowers and the serenity of the Lodhi road are so contrasted to the rest of Delhi.
 If you aren’t the type to walk around and would rather find other sources there are plenty of ways to get around Delhi.

 You can reach Surdarjung Tomb by walk from Lutyens Bungalow.
 It was built by Nawab Shujaud Daula in 1754.
 The tomb is built in the Mughal empire style and is also referred to as Garden tomb in New Delhi.
 Shujaud Daula had built this in fond memory of his father, Surdarjung and the tomb was named after him.
 It was constructed in line with the Humayun’s tomb.
-So, if you are visiting Surdarjung tomb you can visit Humayun’s tomb as well.
+So, if you are visiting the Surdarjung tomb you can visit Humayun’s tomb as well.
 They charge Rs.
 300 for foreigners but it is totally worth it.

 Build-in 1565 AD, Humayun’s tomb was built by Bega Begun.
 It was built after 9 years of Humayun’s death.
 It is one of the noticeable monuments of Mughal architecture.